 Get the Knowledge!

-A course on how to make great programmes for and with children.
-This practical workshop from Grand Scheme Media was led by Alison Cresswell, UK leading expert on working with children, to encourage creativity and understanding in the production of media content for children.
-Set at introductory/refresher level, the course covered all the basics of creating and producing content for children, from initial idea to recording.
+A bespoke course on how to make great programmes for and with children.
+This practical workshop from Grand Scheme Media was presented by Alison Cresswell, an expert on working with children.
+The aim of the course is to encourage creativity and understanding in the production of media content for children.

 Primed and Ready

-A course for junior TV camera and sound crew looking to work in children's TV.
+A course for junior TV camera and sound crew looking to work on children's TV.
 Participants learn about the professional behaviour required to work with children in a range of production environments including studio and location.
 The course also provides insight into techniques and equipment, dealing with difficult recording setups, and opportunities for work in the children's sector.
-For information about future Grand Scheme Media courses keep an eye on their Eventbrite page or email: firstname.lastname@example.org.